About Me

 Beyond the classroom

-I live in the Pacific Northwest with my family, where I spend most days juggling teaching, parenting, community projects, and saying hi to strangers’ dogs.
+I live in the Pacific Northwest with my family, where I spend most days juggling teaching, parenting, creative projects, and saying hi to strangers’ dogs.

 Let’s stay connected

-If my work resonates with you — as a parent, educator, or fellow dreamer of better futures — I’d love to keep in touch.
+If my work resonates with you, whether as a parent, educator, student or fellow dreamer of better futures, I’d love to keep in touch.

 → Join my email list